19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Invisibility.md

 | Range    | Touch                                               |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-A creature you touch becomes [Invisible](../../../../Conditions/Invisible.md) for the duration.
-This spell ends if the affected creature casts a spell or attempts to deal damage to another creature.
+A target you touch becomes [Invisible](../../../../Conditions/Invisible.md) for the duration.
+This spell ends if the affected target casts a spell or attempts to deal damage to another creature.

 ---
 *Upcast: Affects up to 1 additional creature per spell level.*